sdziallas/comp55/docs/labs/6-Lists.md

   they just keep growing as you add more items.
 - Can add items to the end of an array by simply calling ```add``` along with the item to be added.
 - Can ```insert``` items into the middle of the list without worrying about whether or not you shifted all the elements over.
 - Can ```remove``` items from the list in a variety of ways either searching for the object to remove or removing at a particular position.
-The list will automatically shrink.
+- The list will automatically shrink when items are removed.
 - Can cycle through the ```ArrayList``` in a very shorthand and awesome way.

 ```ArrayList```s do have an array under the hood,